h4xrOx/xblah-modding-tool/README.md

   * Tips on decompiling maps - AnthonyPython
   * Tips on skybox creation - Mr.Kleiner
 * Mapbase - Blixibon and team
-* PBR Shader - Thexa4, Bonjorno7, SCell555, White Red Dragons, and team
+* PBR Shader - Thexa4, Bonjorno7, SCell555, Gocnak, White Red Dragons, and team
 * External tools - the respective authors

 If you somehow contributed and are missing in this list, let me know.